-1. ELG: Listening, Attention and Understanding

-- Listen attentively and respond to what they hear with relevant questions, comments and actions when being read to and during whole class discussions and small group interactions;

-- Make comments about what they have heard and ask questions to clarify their understanding;

-- Hold conversation when engaged in back-and-forth exchanges with their teacher and peers.

-2.ELG: Speaking

-- Participate in small group, class and one-to-one discussions, offering their own ideas, using recently introduced vocabulary;

-- Offer explanations for why things might happen, making use of recently introduced vocabulary from stories, nonfiction, rhymes and poems when appropriate;

-- Express their ideas and feelings about their experiences using full sentences, including use of past, present and future tenses and making use of conjunctions, with modelling and support from their teacher.
+- 1. ELG: Listening, Attention and Understanding - Listen attentively and respond to what they hear with relevant questions, comments and actions when being read to and during whole class discussions and small group interactions; - Make comments about what they have heard and ask questions to clarify their understanding; - Hold conversation when engaged in back-and-forth exchanges with their teacher and peers. - 2.ELG: Speaking - Participate in small group, class and one-to-one discussions, offering their own ideas, using recently introduced vocabulary; - Offer explanations for why things might happen, making use of recently introduced vocabulary from stories, non-fiction, rhymes and poems when appropriate; - Express their ideas and feelings about their experiences using full sentences, including use of past, present and future tenses and making use of conjunctions, with modelling and support from their teacher.

 In the early stages of schooling nearly all curriculum areas are covered orally.
-It is essential that the right environment is created to ensure the pupils use and listen to appropriate language.
+We ensure that our Early Years classrooms provide a language rich environment, where children are confident to use talk in their play and to express their thoughts, ideas, and feelings.
 Whilst we want pupils to experiment with language and to be "Wrong with confidence" we believe that it is important that they hear correct structures immediately.
+Practitioners model vocabulary and sentence structure conversationally.
+We introduce and explain new words that the children may come across through stories, books and play.
 The words please and thank you should be encouraged at all times.
-We ensure that even the youngest pupil will have the opportunity to speak to the whole school at some time in an assembly or school event and the EYFS teachers also create a wealth of opportunity for pupils to talk to each other and to listen to each other.
-A range of games need to be thought of to develop understanding of different forms of language e.g. The pupils will need to use and subsequently understand different prepositions through interactive play and discussion.
-It will be important to create opportunities for pupils to gradually develop their speech patterns beyond the egocentric.
+We ensure that even the youngest pupil will have the opportunity to speak to the whole school at some time in an assembly or school event and the EYFS practitioners also create a wealth of opportunity for pupils to talk to each other and to listen to each other, such as 'show and tell and cicrle time sessions.
+It is important to create opportunities for pupils to gradually develop their speech patterns beyond the egocentric.
 Drama provides an excellent medium, as does free play.